awsdocs/amazon-s3-developer-guide/doc_source/batch-ops-invoke-lambda.md

 ## Using Lambda with Amazon S3 Batch Operations<a name="batch-ops-invoke-lambda-using"></a>

-When using Amazon S3 batch operations with AWS Lambda, you must create new Lambda functions specifically for use with Amazon S3 batch operations\.
-You can't reuse existing Amazon S3 event\-based functions with Amazon S3 batch operations\.
+When using Amazon S3 Batch Operations with AWS Lambda, you must create new Lambda functions specifically for use with Amazon S3 Batch Operations\.
+You can't reuse existing Amazon S3 event\-based functions with Amazon S3 Batch Operations\.
 Event functions can only receive messages; they don't return messages\.
-The Lambda functions that are used with Amazon S3 batch operations must accept and return messages\.
+The Lambda functions that are used with Amazon S3 Batch Operations must accept and return messages\.
 For more information about using Lambda with Amazon S3 events, see [Using AWS Lambda with Amazon S3](https://docs.aws.amazon.com/lambda/latest/dg/with-s3.html) in the *AWS Lambda Developer Guide*\.

-You create an Amazon S3 batch operations job that invokes your Lambda function\.
+You create an Amazon S3 Batch Operations job that invokes your Lambda function\.
 The job runs the same Lambda function on all of the objects listed in your manifest\.
 You can control what versions of your Lambda function to use while processing the objects in your manifest\.
-Amazon S3 batch operations support unqualified Amazon Resource Names \(ARNs\), aliases, and specific versions\.
+Amazon S3 Batch Operations support unqualified Amazon Resource Names \(ARNs\), aliases, and specific versions\.
 For more information, see [ Introduction to AWS Lambda Versioning](https://docs.aws.amazon.com/lambda/latest/dg/versioning-intro.html) in the *AWS Lambda Developer Guide*\.

-If you provide the Amazon S3 batch operations job with a function ARN that uses an alias or the `$LATEST` qualifier, and you update the version that either of those points to, Amazon S3 batch operations starts calling the new version of your Lambda function\.
+If you provide the Amazon S3 Batch Operations job with a function ARN that uses an alias or the `$LATEST` qualifier, and you update the version that either of those points to, Amazon S3 Batch Operations starts calling the new version of your Lambda function\.
 This can be useful when you want to update functionality part of the way through a large job\.
-If you don't want Amazon S3 batch operations to change the version that is used, provide the specific version in the `FunctionARN` parameter when you create your job\.
+If you don't want Amazon S3 Batch Operations to change the version that is used, provide the specific version in the `FunctionARN` parameter when you create your job\.

 ### Response and Result Codes<a name="batch-ops-invoke-lambda-response-codes"></a>

-There are two levels of codes that Amazon S3 batch operations expect from Lambda functions\.
+There are two levels of codes that Amazon S3 Batch Operations expect from Lambda functions\.
 The first is the response code for the entire request, and the second is a per\-task result code\.
 The following table contains the response codes\.

 ****